Fiala has hat trick as Kings beat Golden Knights 5-1

 Two key players returned to the Golden Knights after being out.
 Marchessault missed the previous six games because of a lower-body injury, and defenseman Alec Martinez returned after a four-absence after blocking a shot Dec.
 27 against Los Angeles.

-Marchessault entered Saturday's game tied for third on the team with 14 goals, and Martinez was the NHL leader with 132 blocked shots.
+Marchessault is third on the team with 15 goals, and Martinez is the NHL leader with 133 blocked shots.

 CAPTAIN STRIKES AGAIN